tadd/google-fonts-css-update-checker/README.md

 Notification is sent to build new CSS if some update was found.

 FYI: You may want to run `check.rb` periodically.
 Heroku Scheduler may help you if you use Heroku.
+One time per day execution would be enough.

 ## Environment Variables